Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-debit.md

 In sandbox mode, the LCP never communicates with the loyalty program.
 All operations are simulated.
 The LCP simulates different success and failure responses depending on the parameters sent when creating a debit.

+Many parameters are optional.
+Providing more fields increases the accuracy of the fraud screen.

 #### Parameters

 <table>